skylineos/clsp-player/DEVELOPERS.md

 NOTE - YOU CANNOT PUBLISH A BUILD VERSION / TAG!
 Only publish pre-releases and releases!

-1. Ensure all lint checks and tests pass
-    1. `yarn run lint`
-    1. `yarn run test`
 1. It is best to do this immediately after cutting a release tag
+1. Checkout the version tag you want to publish
+    1. `git checkout v0.22.1-2`
+    1. `git checkout v0.22.3`
 1. You MUST be on an unmodified checkout of the `git` tag you intend to publish.  i.e, `git status` should show:
     1. You have a tag checked out
     1. There are no changes staged for commit
 1. You MUST have already run `yarn install`, since the dependencies are necessary for building and publishing
     1. `rm -rf node_modules`
     1. `yarn`
+1. Ensure all lint checks and tests pass (they better, since this is a pre/release version)
+    1. `yarn run lint`
+    1. `yarn run test`
 1. Confirm that the build passes
     1. `yarn run build`
     1. `NODE_ENV=production yarn run build`